The averaging period used for the following assessment was 1981-2010.

 Much of the month was rather unsettled with rain and showers.
 However, there were some settled spells around 5th to 10th and 21st to 25th.
 It was also rather cold at times, with several frosty nights and temperatures falling well below freezing, particularly in Highand Glens.

-The mean temperature was 1.9 °C below the 1981-2010 average and it was provisionally the coldest October since 1993, ranking 7th coldest in a series since 1910.
-For minimum temperature this was Scotland's coldest October since 1981.
+The mean temperature was 1.8 °C below the 1981-2010 average and it was the coldest October since 1993, ranking 7th coldest in a series since 1910.
 Rainfall totals were not far from average overall, though drier towards the north-west.
 Sunshine totals were mostly above normal, especially on the western side of the country.

 1st to 10th: